washifu/standard-view-core/README.md

 ## Stories

-`yarn storybook` to see stories of each component in `standard-view-core`.
+`yarn storybook` to see stories of each component in `standard-view`.
-You may also visit [Standard View Storybook](https://standard-view-core.appstandard.ai/?path=/story) served with netlify.
+You may also visit [Standard View Storybook](https://standard-view.netlify.app/?path=/story) served with netlify.

 ## Examples